 North Carolina’s statute of limitations gives you three years to file a lawsuit after a car accident, whether it’s for vehicle damages or injuries to your person.
 Don’t lose sight of this deadline, even if you think you want to settle your case out of court.
 Having the option to file a lawsuit gives you leverage in settlement negotiations, and provides you with the option of turning to the court system if the settlement process proves unsatisfactory.

 It will not cost you anything to come in for a consultation.
-At Wilson, Reives & Silverman, PLLC, all personal injury consultations are given free of charge.
+At Wilson, Reives, Silverman & Doran, all personal injury consultations are given free of charge.

-The car accident lawyers at Wilson, Reives & Silverman are here to provide you with trusted, effective legal counsel.
+Our car accident lawyers are here to provide you with trusted, effective legal counsel.
 We’ll focus on your claim, allowing you to focus on recovery and moving your life forward.